charguer/optitrust/doc/structure.md

 where `t` denotes the targeted subterm.

-2. A example of a transformation that modifies the AST at a surrounding node
+# Example transformation: modifying the AST at a surrounding node

 Example: `Sequence.delete (tg : target) : unit`.
 This transformation removes the targeted instruction from its surrounding sequence.